Do I need web hosting?

 - Memory (RAM): The brains of your web hosting service

-Much like CPU, when someone visits your website this will be needed to handle the request.
+Much like CPU, when someone visits your website, you will need this to handle the request.
 However, the amount of Memory you have will dictate how many requests your website can handle or how much it can do at one time.

 Want to know more?
-Feel free to have a read of our article about what goes on behind the scenes of a web hosting service.
+Feel free to read our article about what goes on behind the scenes of a web hosting service.